thinknode/Wetty-2.0/README.md

 Client Side Options:
 -------------------

-Options are passed to the server by...
+Options are passed to the server by listening to connection events

 Run on HTTP:
 -----------